Get to Know Your Diabetes Care Team

 - Endocrinologist: This doctor (MD or DO) specializes in diabetes and other diseases of the endocrine system (the system that produces hormones such as insulin).

-- Ophthalmologist: This doctor (MD or DO), also known as an eye doctor, diagnoses and treats eye diseases and eye disorders.
+- Ophthalmologist or Optometrist: This doctor (MD/DO or OD), also known as an eye doctor, diagnoses and treats eye diseases and eye disorders.

 - Podiatrist (DPM): This doctor, also known as a foot doctor, is trained to treat feet and lower leg problems.